Shadrack Kiptoo Biwott: Professional career

 Biwott placed 3rd in 2013 Medtronic Twin Cities Marathon in Minnesota in 2:13:26.

 Biwott was sponsored by ASICS in 2014.

 Biwott competed at the 2014 IAAF World Half Marathon Championships where he finished 39th.

 Biwott placed 14th in 2:12:55 at 2014 BMW Frankfurt Marathon.

 Biwott placed 7th at the Los Angeles U.S. Olympic Trials Marathon in 2:15:23.

 He finished 5th at the 2016 New York City Marathon.

 At the 2017 Boston Marathon he placed 4th.

 Biwott joined the Hanson Brooks Project on April 27, 2017.

 At the 2018 Boston Marathon he placed 3rd.

 At the 2019 Boston Marathon he placed 15th.

+Anti-Doping Rule Violation

+On January 5, 2024, Biwott tested positive for erythropoietin (EPO).
+An evidentiary hearing on May 7, 2025 resulted in a four-year sanction.
+The United States Anti-Doping Agency (USADA) and Biwott presented their cases at this hearing, and an independent arbitrator passed the ruling.
+Biwott's suspension was set to last until February 23, 2028, four years after his provisional suspension.